 Working for You, Oklahoma

 Whether you suffered serious side effects from a drug or were the victim of a prescription drug error, Colbert Cooper Hill has the resources to help with your claim.
 Don’t let a big drug company get away with putting profits before people.
-Call us at (877) 579-6800 or contact us online and see how we can help.
+Call our Oklahoma City drug injury lawyers at 405-218-9200 or contact us online and see how we can help.